How Youth Can Play a Part in Achieving the SDGs in Indonesia

 Today’s youth are highly curious by nature and willing to learn, which can help towards achieving Goal 4.
 Youth today are also optimistic about diversity – according the IDN Research Institute’s 2019 Indonesia Millennial Report, 81.5 per cent of Indonesian youth support the Unitary State of the Republic of Indonesia, while 81.4 per cent support the ‘Pancasila’ state ideology.
 Such mindsets are aligned with the achievement of Goal 10 of Reduced Inequalities and Goal 16 of Peace, Justice and Strong Institutions.

 Indonesian youth, in line with their peers around the world, are also highly technology-savvy and supportive towards the development of tech which can positively impact on economic growth, which is in line with Goal 8 of Decent Work and Economic Growth.

 If equipped with the right skills and abilities, the youth demographic can be the key to Indonesia’s success in achieving the SDGs.
 Access to quality education and character building to become future leaders is a form of support required by local youth.

-Tanoto Foundation offers future leadership development and scholarship programs to support young people in Indonesia and to help build a community of future leaders with leadership, policy-making and management skills who are able to eventually make positive impacts in where they live or work.
+Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, offers future leadership development and scholarship programs to support young people in Indonesia and to help build a community of future leaders with leadership, policy-making and management skills who are able to eventually make positive impacts in where they live or work.

 Tanoto Foundation has also collaborated with UNDP and Indonesia’s Ministry of National Development Planning (BAPPENAS) to establish SDG Academy Indonesia – the first initiative in the country which aims to raise the capabilities and capacities of young leaders and actors of development in Indonesia.